kete102/movies-app/README.md

 **5. Error Handling**

 Search errors (such as an empty or too-short search term) are managed and displayed to the user through the error state in the useSearch hook.

+## 🔑 Environment Variables

+To run this project, you will need to add the following environment variables to your .env file:
+VITE_API_KEY=your_api_key_here

+Make sure to replace your_api_key_here with your actual API key.
+You can obtain the API key by registering on [https://www.omdbapi.com].